Google’s secretive ATAP lab is imagining the future of smart devices

 Today, for all the success in recent years of gadgetry such as Amazon’s Echo speakers, Sonos sound systems, and Google’s own Nest products, making the elements of a smart home work together can still feel like programming.
 Which leads to a project jokingly referred to inside ATAP as the “house mouse.”

-Alex Marks
+Rick Marks

 When you first got a VCR back in the day, you could program it, but nobody did.
 It’s the same thing with smart stuff.”